yuezheng2006/qwerty-learner/docs/README_EN.md

 ### Built-in Dictionaries

-QWERTY Learner has many built-in dictionaries (word banks) for different purposes (examination, learning, and grading).
+Keyboard English has many built-in dictionaries (word banks) for different purposes (examination, learning, and grading).
 Besides, it also provides dictionaries for developers learning APIs and common words and phrases used by programming languages and libraries.

 Our goal is to be the best solution for word memorization and typing practice.
 Therefore, contribution of more dictionaries is welcome.

 ### IPA and Pronunciation

-While typing, QWERTY Learner shows the [IPA][ipa] of current word and reads the word.
+While typing, Keyboard English shows the [IPA][ipa] of current word and reads the word.
 This helps people memorize pronunciation and spelling together.

 [ipa]: https://en.wikipedia.org/wiki/International_Phonetic_Alphabet

 ### Dictation Mode

-After people finish a chapter, QWERTY Learner will ask if people are willing to dictate the chapter.
+After people finish a chapter, Keyboard English will ask if people are willing to dictate the chapter.
 This is intended to consolidate words learned in the chapter.

 <div align=center>
   <img src="https://github.com/Kaiyiwing/qwerty-learner/blob/master/docs/phonetic.jpeg"/>